School Streets scheme

 The associated parking on the roads makes it difficult for other vehicles to pass, and causes visibility issues for children wanting to cross, whilst the pavement parking makes it dangerous and at times forces children to walk in the road.

-Furthermore, local residents have for a long-time experienced problems arising from anti-social and dangerous parking during school drop-off and pick-up times with people parking across their driveways and even driving along the pavement.
+Furthermore, local residents have experienced problems arising from anti-social and dangerous parking during school drop-off and pick-up times, with people parking across their driveways and even driving along the pavement.

-Following our correspondence earlier in the year, and the subsequent trial week in March, we are now able to provide an update on the School Streets scheme.
+Following our consultation earlier in the year and the subsequent trial week in March, the proposals were amended.

-We have listened to the feedback and have made some changes to the scheme, namely removing the proposal to create a new footpath across the green space to the rear of St Anne’s Catholic Primary and the removal of the proposed one-way system on Marina Crescent.
+The proposal to create a new footpath across the green space to the rear of St Anne’s Catholic Primary and the proposed one-way system on Marina Crescent were removed.
 Instead, we will upgrade and widen the existing path between Twickenham Drive and Acacia Avenue as this is already being used by some members of the community.
+This work is due to be undertaken during the October half-term holiday.

-• A ban on motor vehicles on Marina Crescent, Ruskin Way and Cedar Crescent Monday to Friday from 8.00 to 9.00 and from 14.15 to 15.30 (term-time only).
-There will be exemptions made as part of the ban on motor vehicles for; residents, school staff, blue badge holders and taxis, however it should be noted that these exemptions will be part of the consultation phase and could be subject to change.
+• A ban on motor vehicles on Marina Crescent, Ruskin Way, and Cedar Crescent, Monday to Friday from 8:00 to 9:00 and from 14:30 to 15:30 (term-time only).
+There are exemptions made as part of the ban on motor vehicles for residents of the affected roads, emergency service vehicles, school staff, blue badge holders and taxis; however, it should be noted that these exemptions could be subject to change.

-• A one-way system on Cedar Crescent which will allow vehicles to only access Cedar Crescent from Ruskin Way.
+• A one-way system will be introduced on Cedar Crescent, which will allow vehicles to access Cedar Crescent from Ruskin Way only.
+This work is due to take place during the October half-term holiday.

 • Enforcement cameras will be installed at each end of Marina Crescent.
-Drivers ignoring the restrictions will be issued with a fine.
-All those who are exempt will need to have logged their vehicle registration details with us before 31st August 2025.
-We will provide details on how to do this nearer the time.
+Prior to the cameras being installed, the Police will be carrying out enforcement.
+Drivers ignoring the restrictions by entering one of the roads covered by the order during the advertised times will be issued with a fine.
+All those who are exempt will need to log their vehicle registration details with us as soon as possible via https://knowsleypermits.apcoa.com/ (Civil Parking Enforcement Officers will continue to enforce parking restrictions).

-The scheme will be introduced on a trial basis via an Experimental Traffic Regulation Order (ETRO) which will be implemented and enforced from September 2025 and be in place for a maximum period of 18 months.
-During the first six months of the Experimental Traffic Order, we will invite you to provide your comments and feedback to us.
-This will give the Council the opportunity to consider your views and in doing so, help to inform a decision on whether to amend the scheme, make the scheme permanent or withdraw the scheme, and revert to the existing situation.
+The scheme has been introduced on a trial basis via an Experimental Traffic Regulation Order (ETRO).
+During the first six months of the Experimental Traffic Order, comments and feedback on the scheme are welcome.
+This will give the Council the opportunity to consider your views and, in doing so, help to inform a decision on whether to amend the scheme, make the scheme permanent, withdraw the scheme, or revert to the previous situation.

 The extent of the proposal can be viewed in the plan below.